rubens23/donut_shop/README.md

 8/11/15
 Added user input for name, minCustomers, maxCustomers, avgDonuts, hoursOfOperation. created a render function that creates new table rows.
 Created a submit function that creates variables based on the array.
 Connected these functions to my html file by filling in id attributes.

+8/12/15
+Added styles to my donut shop changing the background color table data, title, p tags, and added borders using css.
+Also added hover effects to my button and page title.